-Vicodin is a particularly dangerous drug because it not only contains an opioid component, but the acetaminophen is also dangerous.
-If you take too much acetaminophen in a 24-hour period, it can lead to liver damage, acute liver failure or death.
+Vicodin is a particularly dangerous drug because it not only contains an opioid component, but acetaminophen is also dangerous.
+If you take too much acetaminophen in a 24-hour period, it can lead to liver damage, acute liver failure, or death.

-If you’re prescribed Vicodin, you may wonder if it’s addictive and the answer is yes, very addictive in fact.
-Unfortunately, many people may start taking Vicodin following something like surgery or an accident, and they follow their doctor’s instructions, yet they still become addicted.
+Yes, Vicodin is very addictive.
+Unfortunately, many people may start taking Vicodin following surgery or an accident, and they follow their doctor’s instructions, yet they still become addicted.

 Vicodin use is incredibly high not only in Colorado but across the nation, and it’s particularly favored among young people.